securitybunker/databunker.org/content/doc/install/_index.md

 * All data will be lost when the container is stopped
 * Not recommended for production use

-### Getting started:
+### Start databunker in demo mode

-To launch the service, run the following command:
+Run the following command:

 ```
 docker run -p 3000:3000 -d --rm --name databunker securitybunker/databunker demo